xeneta/ratestask/README.md

 Information about ports, including:

-* 5-character Port Code
+* 5-character port code
-* Port Name
+* Port name
-* Slug that describes which Region does the port belong in
+* Slug describing which region the port belongs to

 ## Regions

-A hierarchy of Regions, including:
+A hierarchy of regions, including:

-* Slug - a machine-readable form of the Region name
+* Slug - a machine-readable form of the region name
-* The name of the Region
+* The name of the region
-* Slug that describes which parent Region does the Region belong in
+* Slug describing which parent region the region belongs to

 ## Prices

 Individual daily prices between ports, in USD.

-* 5-character Origin Port Code
+* 5-character origin port code
-* 5-character Destination Port Code
+* 5-character destination port code
-* The day on which the price is valid on
+* The day for which the price is valid
 * The price in USD

 # Assignment

-Develop an HTTP-based API capable of executing the tasks described below.
+1. Develop an HTTP-based API capable of handling the GET and POST requests described below in [GET Request Task](#get-request-task) and [POST Request Task](#post-request-task).
 Our stack is based on Flask, but you are free to choose anything you like.
 All data returned is expected to be in JSON format.

-Please display us your knowledge of raw SQL (as opposed to using ORM querying tools) in at least one part.
+Please demonstrate your knowledge of SQL (as opposed to using ORM querying tools) in at least one part.
+2. Describe the system you would design for handling the [Batch Processing Task](#batch-processing-task).

-## GET requirements
+## GET Request Task

 ### Part 1

 Implement an API endpoint that takes the following parameters:

+* date_from
+* date_to
+* origin
+* destination

-*date_from, date_to, origin, destination* and returns a list with the average prices for each day on a route between Port Codes *origin* and *destination*.
-Both *origin, destination* params accept either Port Codes or Region slugs, making it possible to query for average prices per day between geographic groups of ports.
+and returns a list with the average prices for each day on a route between port codes *origin* and *destination*.

+Both the *origin, destination* params accept either port codes or region slugs, making it possible to query for average prices per day between geographic groups of ports.

     curl http://127.0.0.1/rates?date_from=2016-01-01&date_to=2016-01-10&origin=CNSGH&destination=north_europe_main